ccshan/Beginning-Student-Tables/README.md

    ```
 -->
 # Beginning Student Tables
-A tool for writing prorams systematically using check-expects (unit tests) in the Beginning Student Language.
+A tool for writing programs systematically using check-expects (unit tests) in the Beginning Student Language.

 Two sentences describing the features.